Lay of the Land: Creating Land Art in Wild Irish Places

 Artists who shaped each project

-LOTL’s artists come from a wide range of backgrounds, but they share an interest in landscape and experimentation.
+LOTL’s land art residencies attract artists from a wide range of backgrounds, but they share an interest in landscape and experimentation.

 Emily Robyn Archer